-4. Every habitable room shall have a window or skylight; and 5.
-All exterior walls and roofs shall be structurally sound and free of defects.
-OBJECTIVE III.3 The City shall make available site opportunities for extremely low-, very low, low- and moderate-income families and mobile homes in conformance with the Future Land Use Element by permitting mobile homes in single family and multi-family residential areas on individual lots or as mobile home subdivisions and parks consistent with Chapter 320.8285(5) and 553.38(2), Florida Statutes in effect upon the adoption of this Comprehensive Plan.
-Policy III.3.1 The City shall provide for siting for housing for low-and moderate-income persons and mobile homes.
-Policy III.3.2 The City shall provide for the location of mobile home developments and standards for mobile home installation consistent with Chapter 320.8285(5) and 553.38(2), Florida Statutes, in effect upon the adoption of this Comprehensive Plan.
-OBJECTIVE III.4 The City shall facilitate the provision of group homes or foster care facilities, as licensed or funded by the Florida Department of Health and Rehabilitative Services, within residential areas or areas of residential character, upon adoption of this Comprehensive Plan.
-Policy III.4.1 The City shall permit homes of six or fewer residents which otherwise meet the definition of a community residential home as provided in Chapter 419, Florida Statutes, in effect upon adoption of the Comprehensive Plan, as a single-family noncommercial use to be allowed in all residential land use districts provided that such homes shall not be located within a radius of 1,000 feet of another existing home with six or fewer residents.
-Policy III.4.2 The City shall permit homes of more than six residents which meet the definition of a community residential home as provided in Chapter 419, Florida Statute within medium and high density residential land us categories based upon the following criteria: 1.
-The City shall approve the siting of a community residential home, unless the City determines that the siting of the home at the site selected: a.
-Does not meet applicable licensing criteria established and determined by the Florida Department of Health and Rehabilitative Services, including requirements that the home be located to assure the safe care and supervision of all clients in the home; b.
+The City shall make available site opportunities for extremely low-, very low, low- and moderate-income families and mobile homes in conformance with the Future Land Use Element by permitting mobile homes in single family and multi-family residential areas on individual lots or as mobile home subdivisions and parks consistent with Chapter 320.8285(5) and 553.38(2), Florida Statutes in effect upon the adoption of this Comprehensive Plan.

+- Policy III.3.1

+- The City shall provide for siting for housing for low-and moderate-income persons and mobile homes.

+- Policy III.3.2

+The City shall provide for the location of mobile home developments and standards for mobile home installation consistent with Chapter 320.8285(5) and 553.38(2), Florida Statutes, in effect upon the adoption of this Comprehensive Plan.

+The City shall facilitate the provision of group homes or foster care facilities, as licensed or funded by the Florida Department of Health and Rehabilitative Services, within residential areas or areas of residential character, upon adoption of this Comprehensive Plan.

+The City shall permit homes of six or fewer residents which otherwise meet the definition of a community residential home as provided in Chapter 419, Florida Statutes, as amended, as a single-family noncommercial use to be allowed in all residential land use districts provided that such homes shall not be located within a radius of 1,000 feet of another existing home with six or fewer residents.

+The City shall permit homes of more than six residents which meet the definition of a community residential home as provided in Chapter 419, Florida Statute, as amended, within medium and high density residential land us categories based upon the following criteria:

+- 1. The City shall approve the siting of a community residential home, unless the City determines that the siting of the home at the site selected: - Does not meet applicable licensing criteria established and determined by the Florida Department of Children and Families or Florida Agency for Health Care Administration, including requirements that the home be located to assure the safe care and supervision of all clients in the home; - b.
 Would result in such a concentration of community residential homes in the area in proximity to the site selected, or would result in a combination of such homes with other residences in the community, such that the nature and character of the area would be substantially altered.
 (A home that would be located within a radius of 1,200 feet of another existing community residential home shall be considered to be an over-concentration of such homes that substantially alters the nature and character of the area.
 A home that would be located within a radius of 500 feet of a low- or moderate-density residential land use category shall be considered to substantially alter the nature and character of the area.).